 Kihbernetics does not make any such distinction.
-All systems are treated equally, and an observer is just another dynamical system with memory.
-Cognitive capacity may have a role in the discussion, but self-awareness is not a necessary condition for a system to be designated as an observer.
+All systems are treated equally, and an observer is just another dynamical system with memory “living” in the same environment with other dynamical systems.
+Cognitive capacity may have a role in the discussion, but self-awareness is not a necessary condition for a system to be identified as an observer.
 Kihbernetics recognizes the fact that no observer, no mater how sophisticated, can grasp the whole of “objective reality” but at the same time kihbernetics does not refute the fact that reality exist as a common phenomenal domain of interaction between observers along with other dynamical systems and structures.

 In other words: in kihbernetics, if the tree falls in the woods and no-one is there to observe the fact, two or more observers still can deduce and agree, after the fact, that the tree was at some point standing there and discuss the most probable way it came to be laying where it was found.